Get up to $1,500 in BTC* when you buy and hold crypto with CoinJar. Offer ends August 31, 2026. *Terms apply.

 Key Takeaways

-- The scam starts with a sponsored ad on Facebook
+• Scams can starts with a sponsored ad on Facebook or another commonly-used platform

-- After clicking on the ad, users are redirected to a fake news article.
+• After clicking on the ad, users are redirected to fake news articles or a fake website that mirrors a real one..

 A new fraud called the Coin 1000 AI Scam is unfortunately becoming more prevalent.
 Our Scam educator, Lukas Jackson explains what it looks like and how to avoid it.